How to Book a Mover

 Flammable and Hazardous Materials:

-• Gasoline and Diesel: Any fuel should be stored in proper containers and away from storage units.
+• Gasoline and Diesel: All fuels should be stored in proper containers and kept away from storage units.

-• Propane Tanks: These are highly explosive and should be kept out of storage units.
+• Propane Tanks: These are highly flammable and should be stored separately from other materials.

 • Paint and Paint Thinners: These substances are flammable and can emit dangerous fumes.